 As part of our vision of pursuing excellence, we strongly believe in offering a broad, balanced and inclusive curriculum, which caters for our students’ needs.
 It supports them in fulfilling their ambitions, whilst also fostering a love of learning, the skills to be successful and an understanding of how they can be healthy, safe and well-rounded citizens.
 This successful curriculum approach is underpinned by high quality teaching and an emphasis on fostering positive learning behaviours from students.

 Our curriculum also includes a wide and varied extra-curricular offer through the extensive number of clubs, sports teams and performances that our staff offer throughout the year.
-All students are actively encouraged to participate in one of these extracurricular clubs each week after school, as a way of fostering relationships, health, skills and broader interests.
+All students are actively encouraged to participate in one of these extra-curricular clubs each week after school, as a way of fostering relationships, health, skills and broader interests.
 A selection of the clubs on offer are: Cooking Club, Coding Club, Rowing Club, Rugby, Chess Club, Enterprise and STEM.
 Peripatetic music lessons are also offered.

 Key Stage 4

 At Key Stage 4, students select four options which they choose to specialise in at greater depth.
 These options are undertaken alongside the core provision of GCSE English, GCSE English Literature, GCSE Maths and GCSE Combined Science/separate sciences, Personal Development and Leadership through PE.